Request a Quote

 3. Print Queue Creation

-The printer mapping process during the user logon can also contribute to delays in the desktop or application loading.
-If normal Windows printers are used, the network printers will download and install the print driver and then connect to the printer.
-This is iterated for the number of printers and often slows down the perceived logon time for the user.
-When utilizing Citrix printers, the printing policies must be evaluated and then the print queues created while the user is waiting.
+The printer mapping process during the user logon can also contribute to a delay in the desktop or application loading.
+When using Windows printers, the network printers will download and install the print driver and then connect to the printer.
+This process is iterated for the number of printers and often slows down the perceived logon time for the user.
+When utilizing Citrix printers, the printing policies and the print queues process while the user waits.

-Tricerat Simplify Printing solves these problems by using a several methods.
-First, printers are built asynchronously with the logon process, allowing the desktop or application to load while the printers are still being created.
-Printers show up in the session shortly after the applications load so the user doesn’t notice a delay.
-Simplify Printing also uses database queries to determine what printers need to be created for the user, offering the fastest possible processing.
-Finally, the only driver that is required is already loaded on the system, drastically reducing any time required to copy and load the driver.
-Every print queue utilizes this one driver, so regardless of the number of printers built, the process is much more efficient.
+ScrewDrivers solves these problems by using several methods.
+First, printers are built asynchronously with the logon process, allowing the desktop or application to load while building the printers.
+Printers appear in the session shortly after the applications load without the user experiencing a delay.
+ScrewDrivers also uses database queries to determine what printers must be created for the user, offering the fastest possible processing.
+Finally, the only required driver is already loaded on the system, drastically reducing any time needed to copy and load the driver.
+Every print queue utilizes this single print driver creating a streamlined process.

 GradientLine_Noborder

-The Windows logon process is complex and can be very frustrating for end users when they have long wait times.
-Contributing to these long wait times are very often profile loading, GPO and script processing, and print queue creation, and sometimes the storage and virtualization infrastructure.
-Solutions like Tricerat's Simplify Printing and Simplify Profiles optimize the logon process and provide a more efficient alternative to the built-in Windows methods.
-By utilizing these solutions, administrators gain more control over the user logon process and improve the performance experience for end users, saving company time and money through added efficiency.
+The Windows logon process is complex and is usually frustrating for end users with long wait times.
+Contributing to these long wait times are very often profile loading, GPO and script processing, print queue creation, and sometimes the storage and virtualization infrastructure.
+Tricerat's ScrewDrivers optimizes the logon process and provides a more efficient alternative to the built-in Windows methods.
+By utilizing these solutions, administrators gain more control over the user logon process and improve the performance experience for end users.

 Schedule A Demo